-Students who have a PIN must now obtain a new FSA ID.
-The website for creating a new FSA ID is https://fsaid.ed.gov.
+The first step in applying for Federal financial aid is to obtain an FSA ID.
+The website for creating a new FSA ID is https://studentaid.gov/fsa-id/create-account/launch

 The FSA ID is used to sign legally binding documents electronically.
 It has the same legal status as a written signature.
 Besides being used for completing the FAFSA, students can also use their FSA ID for signing their Master Promissory Note (MPN) and for completing Loan Entrance Counseling (a requirement for loan borrowers).

 Note: parents of dependent students (those students living at home) will need their own FSA ID if they want to sign their son’s or daughter’s FAFSA electronically.
 If parents have more than one child attending college, they can use the same FSA ID to sign all applications.

 Completing the FAFSA

 To apply for federal student aid, students must complete the FAFSA at https://studentaid.gov/.
 Students will need to include the CJC School Code: 042376.
 The school code authorizes the ED to send students’ FAFSA information to CJC.

 When completing the FAFSA, students (and their parents if students are dependent) will be asked to provide federal tax return information for the previous tax year.
 The easiest (and recommended) way to do this is to allow the FAFSA website to access their IRS tax return by using the IRS Data Retrieval Tool (DRT).
 This step links their FAFSA to the appropriate federal tax return and enters the information for them.